-What Do I Do When It’s Time to Test?
+What Do I Do When I Come to Test?

 When you are to be tested, you will come into an on-campus testing site and tap/swipe your ID card.